- Extradition Institute

 - Syria.

-Partially recognised or disputed territories often do not participate in extradition as they lack clear diplomatic relations.
+Partially recognized or disputed territories often do not participate in extradition as they lack clear diplomatic relations with extradition countries.
 Such regions include:

 - Somaliland